 value is the seed of the random number generator.
 It can be employed to run a test trajectory.
-See the FA_singletraj.dat file in the examples.
-Only use this keyword for testing.

-Screening.
-Some of the initially located structures might have very low imaginary frequencies, be repeated or correspond to transition states of van der Waals complexes formed upon fragmentation of the reactant molecule.
-To avoid or minimize low-(imaginary)frequency structures, redundancies and van der Waals complexes, amk includes a screening tool, which is based on the following descriptors: energy, SPRINT coordinates,6 degrees of each vertex and eigenvalues of the Laplacian matrix.1 While the lowest eigenvalues of the Laplacian (eigL) are employed to discriminate fragmented structures, comparing the descriptors for any pair of structures, a mean absolute percentage error (MAPE) and a biggest absolute percentage error (BAPE) are obtained.
+See the or correspond to transition states of van der Waals complexes formed upon fragmentation of the reactant molecule.
+To avoid or minimize low-(imaginary)frequency structures, redundancies and van der Waals complexes, amk includes a screening tool, which is based on the following descriptors: energy, SPRINT coordinates, 6 degrees of each vertex and eigenvalues of the Laplacian matrix.
+While the lowest eigenvalues of the Laplacian (eigL) are employed to discriminate fragmented structures, comparing the descriptors for any pair of structures, a mean absolute percentage error (MAPE) and a biggest absolute percentage error